 ENDNOTES, REFERENCES, ETC.

-REFERENCES AND NOTES NUMBERING: Reference and notes numbers in the text should appear in numerical order in brackets (e.g. , etc.) and references and notes should be listed in numerical order at the end of the paper.
+NOTES AND REFERENCES NUMBERING: Reference and notes numbers in the text should appear in numerical order in brackets (e.g. , etc.) and references and notes should be listed in numerical order at the end of the paper.
 E.g.:

 Jean Baudrillard, Simulacra and Simulation, trans.
 Sheila Faria Glaser (Ann Arbor, MI: University of Michigan Press, 1994), 98.
 (This is a reference.
 First mention.)